RobynSoar/hangman/README.md

 __pyfiglet (PyPi)__ - Used to generate ASCII art text for the title

-__Colorama__ - Used to colour ASCII art and text feedback to the user
+__colorama__ - Used to colour ASCII art and text feedback to the user

 __sys__ - Used to enable the user to be able to exit the program at any time

+__random__ - Used to allow the program to randomly choose a word from a dictionary within the words.py file

 ### Technologies Used